Koh Tao is one of Thailand’s (and even Asia’s) best diving hotspots. Below is the list of the best dive sites around the island.

 Chumphon pinnacle, located 11 km north-west of the island, is composed of four pinnacles covered with anemones and offers a large variety of marine life with good visibility most of the time.
 All year around you can dive with giant groupers, barracudas, bat fish, trevallies etc. During the whale shark season (March-May and August-October) you might be able to spot the largest fish in the ocean!
 Due to its depth, this is a dive site best enjoyed by advanced divers.

 Twins is, in fact, the most popular dive site around Koh Tao.
 It’s small, quite shallow, and offers a big selection of fish life and corals.
 You are likely to see butterfly fish, blue ringed and six banded angelfish and it’s also a good place to spot blue spotted stingrays and white eyed moray eels.
 Macro photographers will enjoy goby’s, shrimps, nudibranch, and pipe fish.

-Buoyancy World (located to the north from Twins) is a group of sculptures and buoyancy aids.
-This is an artificial dive site dedicated to a scuba diver training specific area to promote marine life, coral growth and biodiversity.
+Buoyancy World (located just to the north from Twins) is a group of sculptures and buoyancy aids.
+This is an artificial dive site dedicated to a scuba diver training to promote marine life, coral growth and biodiversity.

 This former US Navy ship was sunk in June 2011 off the coast of Sairee Beach.
 The top of the wreck starts around 18m and the bottom of the hull sits down at 30 m.
 You need to be AOWD/Deep certified to enjoy it fully.
 To penetrate the wreck, you must have or be training the Advanced Wreck specialty.
 The wreck is full of marine life.
 You can see giant groupers, Jenkin’s stingrays, scorpionfish, golden trevally and many more.
 HTMS Sattakut is located just 15 m away from the neighboring dive site Hin Pee Wee.